alextibor/studyProjects/Security+/Sec+ StudyGuide/Chapter5.md

 As with penetration testing, cybersecurity professionals engaged in threat hunting seek to adopt the attacker's mindset and imagine how hackers might seek to defeat an organization's security controls.
 Threat hunting builds on a cybersecurity philosophy known as the “presumption of compromise.”
 This approach assumes that attackers have already successfully breached an organization and searches out the evidence of successful attacks.

+Threat hunters work with a variety of intelligence sources, using the concept of intelligence fusion to combine information from threat feeds, security advisories and bulletins, and other sources.
+They then seek to trace the path that an attacker followed as they maneuver through a target network.

+## Penetration Test Types

+Once the type of assessment is known, one of the first things to decide about a penetration test is how much knowledge testers will have about the environment.
+Three typical classifications are used to describe this:

+- **White-box** tests, also referred to as known environment tests, are tests performed with full knowledge of the underlying technology, configurations, and settings that make up the target.
+Testers will typically have such information as network diagrams, lists of systems and IP network ranges, and even credentials to the systems they are testing.
+White-box tests allow for effective testing of systems without requiring testers to spend time identifying targets and determining which may be a way in.
+This means that a white-box test is often more complete, since testers can get to every system, service, or other target that is in scope, and will have credentials and other materials that will allow them to be tested.
+Of course, since testers can see everything inside an environment, they may not provide an accurate view of what an external attacker would see, and controls that would have been effective against most attackers may be bypassed.

+- **Black-box** tests, also referred to as unknown environment tests, are intended to replicate what an attacker would encounter.
+Testers are not provided with access to or information about an environment, and instead, they must gather information, discover vulnerabilities, and make their way through an infrastructure or systems like an attacker would.
+This approach can be time-consuming, but it can help provide a reasonably accurate assessment of how secure the target is against an attacker of similar or lesser skill.
+It is important to note that the quality and skillset of your penetration tester or team is very important when conducting a black-box penetration test—if the threat actor you expect to target your organization is more capable, a black-box tester can't provide you with a realistic view of what they could do.

+- **Gray-box** tests, also referred to as partially known environment tests, are a blend of black-box and white-box testing.
+A gray-box test may provide some information about the environment to the penetration testers without giving full access, credentials, or configuration details.
+A gray-box test can help focus penetration testers time and effort while also providing a more accurate view of what an attacker would actually encounter.

+**Bug Bounty Programs**

+Bug bounty programs provide organizations with an opportunity to benefit from the wisdom and talent of cybersecurity professionals outside their own teams.
+These programs allow outsiders to conduct security testing of an organization's public services and normally incentivize that research by offering financial rewards (or “bounties”) to testers who successfully discover vulnerabilities.

+## Rules of Engagement